-Just as nerves can be pinched in your back by the bones in your spine, the bones in your wrist may also compress nearby nerves giving rise to the symptoms of carpal tunnel syndrome.
-While many people seek treatment through surgical means, chiropractors have had great success with chiropractic care, including non-invasive treatments involving adjusting the bones in the wrist.
+Did you know that just as nerves become pinched in your back by the bones in your spine, the bones in your wrist may also compress nearby nerves giving rise to the symptoms of carpal tunnel syndrome?
+While many people seek treatment through surgical means, our Waco TX chiropractor at Hillcrest Chiropractic has had success in treating carpel tunnel syndrome through non-invasive adjustments to the bones of the wrist.

-Many people who complain of wrist pain rarely realize what exactly carpal tunnel syndrome feels like.
-Typically, as the median nerve is compressed due to swelling and bony misalignments of the wrist, sufferers have reported burning pain, tingling, or swelling extending from the first to the third digit and the thumb.
-It is not uncommon for patients to report that they have recently noticed weakness throughout the affected hand.
-People have even reported feeling their hand swell as the median nerve becomes compressed, even when no swelling is present.
+Many people visit our clinic with complaints of wrist pain and questions regarding what exactly carpal tunnel syndrome feels like.
+Typically, as the median nerve is compressed due to swelling and bony misalignments of the wrist, patients begin to feel sensations of burning, pain, tingling or swelling extending from the first to the third digit and the thumb.
+It is not uncommon for patients to report that they have recently noticed weakness throughout the affected hand or that picking up small objects isn’t as easy as usual.
+Occasionally people develop the feeling of swelling in their hand as the median nerve becomes compressed, even when no swelling is present.

-What are the Best Treatments for Carpal Tunnel?
+What are the Best Treatments Available?